NTIG-Uppsala/Fjellporten/_dev_info/how_to_switch_between_databases.md

-# How To Switch Between Databases (for testing purposes)
+# How To Switch Between Databases (for testing purposes, with publishable keys (only reading the database))

 ## Connection Info